DavidMcMorrowESA/retool-data-dictionary-documentation-assets/README.md

 ## Submissions Page
 ### Submissions
 Use this page to propose new data definitions or updates to existing ones in the National Education Data Dictionary.
 You can submit either a new Entity or a new Collection using the Excel templates below.
-Download the template you need, complete it, and email it to nick.nicholas@nsip.edu.au
+Download the template you need, complete it, and email it to info@nsip.edu.au

 #### How It Works
 1. Download the relevant template
 2. Complete the fields (follow the notes on each tab)
 3. Save your file
-4. Email it to nick.nicholas@nsip.edu.au
+4. Email it to info@nsip.edu.au
 5. Once submitted, your proposal will be reviewed by the NSIP team.
 You’ll be contacted if any clarification is required.

 #### Templates